ekke/ekkesQtCMakeLists/README.md

 # ekkesQtCMakeLists
 ekke's CMakeLists.txt for mobile business apps (Android, iOS) with Qt 6.7+

+## Warning
+This CMakeLists.txt is specialized for mobile apps and projects with nested subfolders (QML, Resources) - typically QMake projects ported from Qt 5.15.
+For non-mobile QML apps take a look at [Building a QML Application](https://doc.qt.io/qt-6/cmake-build-qml-application.html)

 ### Background
 ekke ported mobile apps from Qt 5.15 (QMake) to Qt 6.6+ (QMake).
 See: [ekkes Checklist](https://t1p.de/ekkeChecklist)